Dallas Toler-Wade: Biography

+Additionally, Toler-Wade co-wrote the music for "User Maat Re" alongside Karl Sanders.

+He left the band in October 2016.
+Nile announced the departure in February 2017.

 Toler-Wade started Narcotic Wasteland as a side project in 2014, but it became his full-time project once he left Nile in 2016.
 Narcotic Wasteland has released two albums.
 The first album is self-titled and the second is titled Delirium Tremens.
 Both albums were released through Megaforce Records.
 Narcotic Wasteland is signed with the talent agency Ashley Talent International, LLC.